 This page of Frequently Asked Questions is intended primarily for prospective students in the MSSE and our related certificate programs (PBCs).
-Applicants must consult The Graduate School’s Guide To Graduate Admissions.
-The UNCG Catalog provides the degree requirements for the MSSE and PBCs, and UNCG provides a brochure with an overview.
+Applicants must work through the UNCG Graduate School’s application portal.
+The UNCG Catalog provides the degree requirements for the MSSE and PBCs, and UNCG provides a digital brochure with an overview.

 Absolutely!
 We welcome students from all over the world, and we are excited to learn from you.
 An excellent command of written and spoken English is essential.
 For more information see here.
 International students are not eligible for a visa via the MSSE because it is an online program; such students may want to consider our department’s MA in Applied Geography (including the sustainability concentration option), which is an on-campus program.